Chilean Air Force: Logistics Command

+Special Operations

 The Air Force also maintains the Air Force Special Forces (Comandos de Aviación), comparable to a United States Air Force Combat Control Team.
 They may be up to 350 strong, and their roles include assault, reconnaissance, Air Traffic Control, Fire Support, and Command, control, and communications.

-Equipment

 Industry

-Chile also maintains its own aviation industry, ENAER.
+The Air Force also maintains its own aviation industry, ENAER.
 The design of the T-35 Pillán trainer, based on the Piper PA-28R Saratoga, is the best known example, seeing some export success as well.
 Furthermore, the assembly of the A-36/T-36 Halcón (CASA C-101) was achieved as well.
 Performing maintenance on most types in the current inventory, such as minor modifications on F-5E aircraft for example, the industry is of significant importance to the air force.
 ENAER is reported to be in talks with Embraer of Brazil to codesign the first indigenous South American military transport plane.
 Also, under the Pacer Amstel programme, with initial Dutch support, and later locally ENAER upgraded an F-16 combat jet, which for the Chilean Air Force is an advance for their maintenance of the F-16 fleet (becoming the 5th country to modify their jets under authorization).

+Personnel

+The Chilean Air Force is composed of 10,600 personnel (including 700 conscripts).